Akshayknchalapalli/SalesFlow-BE/authentication-service/README.md

 # Authentication Service

 This service handles user authentication and authorization for the SalesFlow application.
-It provides JWT-based authentication with role-based access control and tenant-based isolation.
+It provides JWT-based authentication with role-based access control and schema-based multi-tenant isolation.

 ## Features